-Kristen Bouska – Secretary
+Kristen Bouska – Board Chair

 Kristen is an ecologist with the U.S. Geological Survey ecology.
 Over the past ten years, she has worked for Wisconsin Department of Natural Resources, American Rivers, U.S. Forest Service, Lower Brule Community College, and South Dakota Game, Fish, and Parks.
 Kristen holds a Bachelor of Science degree in Biology from the University of Wisconsin of La Crosse, a Master of Science degree in Biology from Kansas State University, and a Doctoral degree in Environmental Resources and Policy at Southern Illinois University.